 submitting your portfolio

 You must submit your portfolio online through your Syracuse University applicant portal.
-You will receive access to your Syracuse University applicant portal 2-3 business days after completing your Common Application.
-After the Common Application deadline has passed, you have 24 hours from receiving access to your portal to upload your portfolio.
+You will receive access to your Syracuse University applicant portal 2-3 business days after completing your Coalition/Common Application.
+After the application deadline has passed, you have 24 hours from receiving access to your portal to upload your portfolio.
 In addition, we provide the optional opportunity for you to present your work one-one-one to a member of our architecture admissions team.

 ONLINE VIA Your Syracuse University Applicant Portal